Despite being a century-old philosophy, in the Western world, Tantra has become increasingly popular in the last few decades.

 Other meditations involve the use of breathing exercises (pranayama) to create e circuit of energy between the front side of the body and the spine, passing through the pelvis (Swadhisthana chakra) and the head (Ajna chakra or third eye).

-Some red Tantra techniques involve tantric massage as a means to discover the body, remove blockages, heal sexual traumas, reach a higher level of pleasure.
+Some red Tantra techniques involve tantric massage as a means to discover the body, remove blockages, heal sexual energy and traumas, and reach a higher level of pleasure.

 The methods used in these massages are different though the most common conception of Tantra massage involves a full-body naked massage, which can include genitals (as in the Yoni and Lingam massage).

-When practised by a professional, these techniques can be highly therapeutic, though similar techniques can be used by partners to explore their intimacy and reach full-body orgasms and connect with the divine energy.
+When practiced by a professional, these techniques can be highly therapeutic, though similar techniques can be used by partners to explore their intimacy and reach full-body orgasms and connect with the divine energy.

 Many types of yoga find their source in Tantrism and you will have a hard time if you’re looking for an exact definition of each one of them.
 We will just mention the main ones and we will try to define them: